raphw/maven-checksum-extension/README.md

 This extension enforces a stable sort order for the generated file such that artifact changes, including transitives, become visible by their checksum changes.

+By default, the extension does neither collect nor enforce checksums for snapshot versions.
+Set `-Dcodes.rafael.mavenchecksumextension.mode` to enable such validation.

 ### Integrating the extension

 When using Maven wrapper, or building on a server with a generic Maven installation, the extension will not be available.
 To download the